 In the same vein, The Christian Recorder strives to highlight the work of church members like Ella Jones, who became the first Black mayor of Ferguson, Missouri, last year.

 “I’m just trying to do my job and make sure people see and understand who we are, both inside the denomination and outside the denomination,” Thomas said.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Communication, Racial Justice

 Tags: Adnan Syed, Adnan’s Story: The Search for Truth and Justice After Serial, AME Church, associated church press, canadian christian communicators association, ella jones, Hae Min Lee, including underrepresented voices in the media, john thomas, rabia chaudry, religion communicators council, serial, The Case Against Adnan Syed, the christian recorder

-Ministries: Gender & Racial Justice, Communications
+Ministries: Gender, Racial and Intercultural Justice, Communications